-continued
+continued continued

 BZ Branch if Zero Branch if Zero

 Syntax BZ n

 Operation If ZERO bit is '1' (PC) + 2 + 2n \rightarrow PC

 Status Affected None

 Encoding 1110 0000 nnnn nnnn

-Description the PC.
-Since the PC will n the program will branch. have incremented to fetcl i is then a two-cycle instru h the next instruction, the
+Description If the ZERO bit is '1', then the program will branch.
+The two's complement number '2n' is added to the PC.
+Since the PC will have incremented to fetch the next instruction, the new address will be PC $+ 2 + 2n$.
+This instruction is then a two-cycle instruction.

 Words 1

 Cycles 1 (2)